neondatabase/website/content/docs/guides/branching-neon-api.md

 ---
-title: Automate branching with the Neon API
+title: Branching with the Neon API
 subtitle: Learn how to create and delete branches with the Neon API
 enableTableOfContents: true
-isDraft: true
 ---

-Branch actions in the Neon Console can also be performed using the Neon API.
-The following examples demonstrate creating, viewing, and deleting branches using the Neon API.
+The examples in this guide demonstrate creating, viewing, and deleting branches using the Neon API.
 For other branch-related API methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may only show some of the user-configurable request body attributes that are available to you.
 To view all attributes for a particular method, refer to the method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).